TedClayton1/AllThingsCloud4Learning/integrity policy baseline.md

 Sets the baseline to the measurements captured from the most recent boot sequence.
-If it is not expected, you should stop that VM instance and investigate the reason for the failure.